Prior Events are Listed Here

 If you are interested in hosting a Photoarchive3D event please Contact us

 3D Digital Revival of 19th Century Egypt as Captured by Vintage Stereophotography Stereophotography brought ancient Egypt to Victorian England.
 Antiquities in their raw state at the British Museum contrasted with architectural and sculptural recreations at the Sydenham Crystal Palace.
 The remarkable 1850s stereophotographs of Egypt by Francis Frith were a resoundingly popular part of the Victorian imagination.
 When in 1862 Joseph Bonomi published a narrative to accompany 100 of Frith’s stereophotos, virtual travel was born.
 Today, high resolution digitization and distortion-free display brings out previously inaccessible detail of this window into ancient lands.
 Digital technologies now facilitate archival curation and public access, while improving the viewing experience for audiences of all sizes.
 Projected in 3D.
-Part of the Royal Photographic Society Historical Group Research Day.
+Part of the Royal Photographic Society Historical Group Research Symposium.

 Lost Worlds in Historic 3D Stereophotographs.